azoth-lang/azoth.libs/core/src/azoth/collections/README.md

 ## Planned

 * `Bag[T]`: hash based and order based (order based is a sorted list?)
+  * They are hash based or order based since they store items with a count.
+Perhaps there is another collection that just stores items unordered.
 * `Set[T]`: hash based and order based
 * `Dictionary[T, V]`: hash based and order based
 * Concurrent Collections